-The biggest drawback being that with many prop trading firms you won’t be an employee which means no benefits and no salary.
+One of the biggest drawbacks of trading with prop firms is that you won’t be an employee, which means no benefits and no salary.
 You’ll make as much as you earn through your trading and not a penny more.

 To the super confident among you, this probably doesn’t seem like a problem; you believe in your trading strategy and are comfortable with the risk.

 But even the most experienced traders will make bad trades, the economy is still cyclical and markets never cease to surprise.
 The question then is, without salary or benefits, how do you cope with the downtimes?
 Can you put aside enough during the booms to deal with the busts?

 As I said above, there are some prop firms out there that don’t have your best interests at heart.
 They try to entice traders to sign up with them, but then actively work against their traders so that they’ll fail their evaluations.
 Don’t fall victim to bad actors in the industry.
 Only sign up with established prop firms that you can trust.